notificationapi-com/notificationapi-js-client-sdk/README.md

 #### 1. Import or require

 ```
-import notificationapi from 'notificationapi-js-client-sdk'
+import NotificationAPI from 'notificationapi-js-client-sdk'
 ```

 or

 ```
-const notificationapi = require('notificationapi-js-client-sdk').default
+const NotificationAPI = require('notificationapi-js-client-sdk').default
 ```

-#### 2. Initialize
+#### 2. Initialization

-The init function will set up and render the NotificationAPI popup notifications in your front-end.
-This command should only run once after the page loads.
+The constructor will set up and render the NotificationAPI popup notifications in your front-end.
+Each instantiation will create a new instance of the NotificationAPI popup, thus for performance reason it is recommended to only run it once, e.g. after page load.

 ```
-notificationapi.init({
+const notificationapi = new NotificationAPI({
       root: "PARENT_ELEMENT_ID",
       clientId: CLIENT_ID,
       userId: USER_ID,